OliverBrotchie/CSS-Fingerprint-Study/README.md

 # CSS Fingerprint Study

 This is the live code that is running on the backend.
-Please the disclaimer on index page!
+Please read the disclaimer on index page!

 ### **Links**